MrEpiX/PrintPrince/README.md

 Print Prince comes with a .config file where the Cirrato Print PMC installation path and SysMan URL need to be set.

 ### **Rights**
-* Cirrato API rights are assigned through a separate AD group for the API set in the Cirrato Configuration Manager where direct membership of the user is required (no nested groups because of how Cirrato works).
-When using Print Prince the user needs to log into the Cirrato PMC.
+* Cirrato API rights are assigned through a separate AD group for the API, set in the Cirrato Configuration Manager where direct membership of the user is required (no nested groups because of how Cirrato works).
-* SysMan API rights are shared with the normal rights assignment in the SysMan settings, Print Prince uses the credentials of the currently logged in user.
+* SysMan API rights are shared with the normal rights assignment in the SysMan settings, Print Prince uses the credentials of the user running the application for SysMan communication.

 ## **Using Print Prince**

 ### **Logging into Print Prince**
-If the user is not already logged into the PMC from a separate source such as the CMD, Print Prince will handle the login by prompting the user when started.
+When using Print Prince the user needs to log into the Cirrato PMC.
+If the user is not already logged into the PMC from a separate source, Print Prince will handle the login by prompting the user when started.

 <img src="Login.gif">

 ### **Creating a Printer**
-When creating a printer, Print Prince checks for printers in Cirrato containing three underscores, matching the naming convention SITE_BUILDING_FLOOR_xx where xx is a series of numbers starting at 01.
-If this naming convention is followed, Print Prince suggests the first available number in the series, but the name can be changed freely afterwards if desired.
+When creating a printer, Print Prince checks in Cirrato for printers that contain three underscores, matching the naming convention SITE_BUILDING_FLOOR_xx where xx is a series of numbers starting at 01.
+Print Prince suggests the first available number in the series, but the name can be changed freely afterwards if desired.
 Print Prince requires each field to be filled, and verifies that the name and IP address is not already used by a printer in Cirrato.

 <img src="Create.gif">

 ### **Listing Printers**
 Print Prince lets you easily list all printers in Cirrato with their associated information.
 If they don't exist with the same name in SysMan they are marked red to make troubleshooting easier.
-The list implements quick and responsive filtering by name and sorting on each column, and clicking a printer will show what computers or users have the printer installed in SysMan to centralize printer information gathering.
+The list implements filtering by name, sorting on each column and clicking a printer will show what computers or users have the printer installed in SysMan to centralize printer information gathering.

 <img src="List.gif">